lukerenchik/CSI-4650-Parallelization-Project/README.md

 - Python 3.6 or higher
 - PyTorch (with CUDA support for GPU acceleration)
 - NumPy
-- We utilized CUDA 12.4 & matching Torch Library
+- We utilized CUDA 12.4 & associated Torch version

 ### Steps